raydac/bkbin2wav/README.md

 # How to use it?
 Initially the converter was written in [Python](https://www.python.org/downloads/) but then I made GoLang version.
 For Python version you have to install [Python](https://www.python.org/downloads/) but pre-compiled GoLang version can be used as simple executable files without tricks.
-The Utility is command line interface one, you can call it with listed configurations: example for native version
+The Utility is command line interface one, you can call it with listed configurations:
+## Example for native version
 ```
 bkbin2wav-windows386.exe -i Arkanoid.bin -o Arkanoid.wav
 ```
-example for python version:
+## Example for python version
 ```
 python bkbin2wav.py -i Arkanoid.bin -o Arkanoid.wav
 ```
+## Start without arguments
-if start the application without parameters, then it will print list of allowed options
+If start the application without parameters, then it will print list of allowed options
 ```
 bkbin2wav -i <binfile> [-a] [-o <wavfile>] [-n <name>] [-s addr] [-t]